9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 A binary tree is either a node with two children, which are themselves binary trees, or an empty value.

-This time, let\'s search for insight by comparing our definition with one from a more familiar language.
-Here\'s a similar class definition in Java.
+This time, let's search for insight by comparing our definition with one from a more familiar language.
+Here's a similar class definition in Java.

 ``` java